-- 17.01 As per Section 54 of the Labour Relations Code, where the Employer intends to introduce technological change which affects the job security of employees, the employer shall give no less than sixty (60) calendar days' notice in writing to the Union. - 17.02 The Employer and the union shall meet within twenty-one (21) days of the date of the notice. - 17.03 After notice has been given, the employer and the Union will meet in good faith and endeavor to develop an adjustment plan on which the change will be made and may include the following: - consideration of alternatives to the proposed measure, policy, practice or change, including amendments of provisions in the collective agreement; - ii) human resource planning and employee counselling and retraining;
+- 17.01 As per Section 54 of the Labour Relations Code, where the Employer intends to introduce technological change which affects the job security of employees, the Employer shall give no less than sixty (60) calendar days' notice in writing to the Union. - 17.02 The Employer and the Union shall meet within twenty-one (21) days of the date of the notice. - 17.03 After notice has been given, the Employer and the Union will meet in good faith and endeavor to develop an adjustment plan on which the change will be made and may include the following: - a) consideration of alternatives to the proposed measure, policy, practice or change, including amendments of provisions in the Collective Agreement; - b) human resource planning and employee counselling and retraining;

-- iii) notice of termination; - iv) severance pay; - v) entitlement to pension and other benefits including early retirement benefits; - vi) a bipartite process for overseeing the implementation of the adjustment plan.
+- c) notice of termination; - d) severance pay; - e) entitlement to pension and other benefits including early retirement benefits; - f) a bipartite process for overseeing the implementation of the adjustment plan.

-The parties agree that changes made to the collective agreement through the adjustment plan are enforceable.
+The parties agree that changes made to the Collective Agreement through the adjustment plan are enforceable.